Size ranking: 50th

 © Ian Ridpath.
 All rights reserved

 Octans encompasses the south celestial pole, as shown on Chart XX of Johann Bode’s Uranographia star atlas, where it was called Octans Nautica.
 The octant was the forerunner of the modern sextant.
 On this illustration Apus, the bird of paradise, is above right; the tip of the tail of Hydrus is at bottom left; and the feet of Pavo, the peacock, are at top left.
-For Lacaille’s original depiction of the constellation, see here.
+Click here for Lacaille’s original depiction of the constellation.